University of California, San Diego: Greek life

-UC San Diego boasts a large Greek community and supports several fraternities and sororities, each belonging to one of three different governing councils.
-Social fraternities belong to the Interfraternity Council, while social sororities belong to the Panhellenic Council.

-The university also sponsors a Multicultural Greek Council (MGC), which currently recognizes 8 fraternities and 7 sororities.

-Greek life at UC San Diego is unique in comparison to other universities in that Greek organizations do not have chapter houses.
+UC San Diego supports several fraternities and sororities.
+The university also sponsors a Multicultural Greek Council (MGC), which currently recognizes eight fraternities and seven sororities.
+Greek organizations at UC San Diego do not have chapter houses.

 Athletics

+UCSD's teams compete at the university's RIMAC facility, Triton Ballpark, and LionTree Arena.

-On November 27, 2017, the university announced that its athletic programs have begun a 6-year transition process from NCAA Division II to Division I, where it will be a member of the Big West Conference.
+On November 27, 2017, the university announced that its athletic programs have begun a six-year transition process from NCAA Division II to Division I, where it became a member of the Big West Conference.
 As of 2017 most of UC San Diego's 23 intercollegiate varsity athletic teams still participate in Division II, 12-member California Collegiate Athletic Association, and some compete independently.
 The water polo, fencing, and men's volleyball teams compete as part of Division I conferences.
 Before joining Division II in 2000, the school participated at the Division III level.

-The teams compete at the university's RIMAC facility, Triton Ballpark, and RIMAC Arena.
-University of California, San Diego was ranked #1 among all NCAA D2 schools in the country and #40 overall (for all divisions), according to the Next College Student Athlete's 2018 NCSA Power Rankings.
+UCSD was ranked #1 among all NCAA D-II schools in the country and #40 overall (for all divisions), according to the Next College Student Athlete's 2018 NCSA Power Rankings.
 The NCSA Power Rankings recognize the best colleges and universities in the U.S. for student-athletes.
-UC San Diego athletics also ranked #1 in men's and women's soccer, women's volleyball, men's and women's basketball, men's and women's swimming, men's and women's track and field, men's and women's tennis, men's golf, women's rowing, softball, and baseball, among all NCAA D2 schools.
-Additionally, UC San Diego ranked #1 in Men's Water Polo and Men's Volleyball among NCAA D1 schools.
+UC San Diego athletics also ranked #1 in men's and women's soccer, women's volleyball, men's and women's basketball, men's and women's swimming, men's and women's track and field, men's and women's tennis, men's golf, women's rowing, softball, and baseball, among all NCAA D-II schools.
+Additionally, UC San Diego ranked #1 in Men's Water Polo and Men's Volleyball among NCAA D-I schools.

 In all, the Tritons have won a total of 30 national championships in golf, soccer, softball, tennis, volleyball, and water polo.
 The 2006–07 season was marked as UC San Diego's best since moving to Division II, with 19 athletic programs qualifying for post-season competition, including 17 for the NCAA Championships.
 Eight of those teams finished with a top five national ranking.